jahanalem/LinkedIn2GitHub/all-in-one.md

+## ✨ **Group Discount System for LiliShop** ✨

+This article dives into the flexible group discount feature I developed for my e-commerce platform, LiliShop 🛍️.
+The system allows for creating discounts for **groups of products** based on their **brand** 🏷️ and/or **type** 👕.
+Admins can select a specific brand or type, or even apply the discount to **ALL** brands or types! 🌐

+Each discount rule can be set with a specific **start** 🗓️ and **end date** 🔚, giving you full control over promotional periods.
+For example, you can easily set a discount for all products of a certain brand for a week! 🗓️➡️🔚

+It's also important to note the **priority**: if a product has both a specific, single-product discount and a group discount, the **single-product discount will always be applied** 🥇.
+This ensures clarity for customers.

+LiliShop is built with modern technologies like **Angular 19** 💻 for the frontend and **.NET 9** ⚙️ for the backend, running smoothly on **Microsoft Azure** ☁️.
+This group discount system is designed to be both powerful and easy for administrators to manage 💪.

+Check out the full article here: [0024_group-discount-system.md](https://github.com/jahanalem/LinkedIn2GitHub/blob/main/0024_group-discount-system.md) 🚀

+---

 ## 🛍️ Smarter Discount System in LiliShop

 LiliShop's discount feature was redesigned from a simple model with fields inside the `Product` table to a more flexible and scalable structure using dedicated `Discount` and `ProductDiscount` tables.